Ishtiak007/Ishtiak007/README.md

 <div align="center">
 <h2 align="center">📢 About Me 📢</h2>
 <br>
 <p>I am Ishtiak Ahmed from Rangpur, Bangladesh.
-I am studying a Bachelor of Science in Computer Science and Engineering (CSE) from University of Rajshahi.
+I am studying a Bachelor of Science (BSc.) in Computer Science and Engineering (CSE) from University of Rajshahi.
 I am a enthusiastic full-stack web developer with hands-on experience in MERN stack technologies (MongoDB, Express.js, React.js, Node.js) and Next.js, Redux, TypeScript, and Tailwind CSS.

 With a year of hands-on experience in coding, I am inspired to develop innovative, scalable, and user-focused web solutions.
 My learning bent and problem-solving nature compel me to update and enhance myself amidst the ever-changing world of technology.